axa-ch-webhub-cloud/pattern-library/src/components/30-organisms/table/README.md

 # AXA Table

-**Attention: <TableSortable/> is for people that need a Plug&Play component, which renders out of a Model. <TableSortable/> includes functionalities like "sortable".
-The <Table/> component, instead, is for whoever needs full control of its children (React's VDOM collides with native DOM if both try to manipulate the same children), which means everything like sorting cells needs to be implemented from the customer.
-THERE IS NO SORTABLE FUNCTIONALITY ON <Table/>!**
+**Attention: TableSortable is for people that need a Plug&Play component, which renders out of a Model.
+TableSortable includes functionalities like "sortable".
+The Table component, instead, is for whoever needs full control of its children (React's VDOM collides with native DOM if both try to manipulate the same children), which means everything like sorting cells needs to be implemented from the customer.
+THERE IS NO SORTABLE FUNCTIONALITY ON Table!**

 ## Properties